What to do when someone dies

 Our legal support with Wills and Probate

-It’s recommended that you locate the Will of your loved one before you finalise any funeral arrangements, as this could contain funeral wishes of the person who has died.
+It’s recommended that you find the Will of your loved one before you finalise any funeral arrangements.
+It may contain funeral wishes of the person who has died.
 If you can’t find the Will, or if you're unsure whether one was made, Co-op Legal Services can help you.

-We know that thinking about the cost of a funeral at this time can be very stressful.
-If you choose Co-op Funeralcare, we can pay all the costs and pay back any deposit paid if you instruct our Probate team in Co-op Legal Services.
-Providing that the estate has sufficient assets that can be sold in due course. (e.g. a house to be sold or money in bank accounts).
+Thinking about the cost of a funeral at this time can be very stressful.
+If you choose Co-op Funeralcare, we'll pay all the costs and pay back any deposit paid if you instruct our Probate team in Co-op Legal Services.
+Providing the estate has a house to be sold or money in bank accounts or assets that can be sold in due course.

 Our Probate Solicitors can also provide Probate advice and guidance when a death has been reported to the Coroner.